Manti-code/Analyse-predict-1/README.md

 Function 1
 Calculates metrics from Eskom Data and returns metrics as a dictionary.
+Returns the mean,median,minimum value,maximum value,variance and standard deviation.

 Function 2
 Function that returns a dictionary of the 5 number summary.

 Function 3
-Function which takes in a date in one format and converts it into another format.
-Function takes in date and outputs a string.
+Function which takes in a date and time and extracts just the date.Function takes in date and outputs a string.

 Function 4